Ryan Coisson: Building Wealth and Managing Risk

 12:43.42 – Ryan Coisson

-Because I’m younger I care way more about also sharing price appreciation.
-So the growth of the actual stock and then the growth of the dividend.
-So an example would be Broadcom right?
-Broadcom we’ll call it in the semiconductor space.
-Um, they had been around for a long time.
-When I first started getting involved with Broadcom.
-The yield was over 5 you know the share price in the last five years or so has gone up over 100%.
-Ah the yield has come down but the growth of the actual yield.
-The growth of the actual stock has been tremendous.
-Do the same thing with companies like Visa where the current yields less than one.
-But if you look at when I was buying or getting positioned into that the yield was much higher but the growth of that you know, ah the dividend yield for visa is growing at over ten percent per year at the current moment.
-Um, so you know these types of.
-Things are really really important to me because now flip the situation and say I’m seventy years old and I’m wanting to retire and um and I have a pension or something or social security.
-But now instead of needing to sell shares.
-Have a growing income stream that grows every single year.
+But if you look at when I was buying or getting positioned into that the yield was much higher, but the growth of the dividend yield for Visa is growing at over 10% per year at the current moment.
+These types of things are really important to me because, now flip the situation and say I’m 70 years old and I’m wanting to retire and I have a pension or something or social security.
+But now instead of needing to sell shares, have a growing income stream that grows every single year.
 I can use as much of that income stream as I want or I can reinvest parts of that income stream.
-I have you know dividends are taxed currently preferentially so that’s.
+I have dividends taxed currently preferentially so that’s a strong benefit as well.

-A strong benefit as well.
 But now if I live for 5 years or 20 years it doesn’t necessarily matter right?
 I’m not living in fear of running out of money, rather I could pass that portfolio on to my heirs if I wanted to so it really puts you in a stronger position.
 Financial position in my opinion and then from the mental side of things.
 You’re not kind of living in this place of just fear, uncertainty, worry.
-You know all things that are going to make those golden years far less.
+All things that are going to make those golden years far less.
 Beneficial for you, your family, your grandchildren whatever it might be.

 16:23.71 – Brian David Crane

-Yeah, so the part on Broadcom and vise I think is super interesting because when you’re looking at Broadcom and I’m trying to talk linear linearly you identify it on day one you buy it.
+Yeah, so the part on Broadcom and Visa, I think is super interesting because when you’re looking at Broadcom and I’m trying to talk linear linearly you identify it on day one you buy it.
 Let’s say the share is $10 at that point the yield is.
 4% on the $10 share price I don’t know what it was.
-But for example and you’re deploying capital into that stock or into a visa with the kind of I would say like 2 levers.
-You got one lever which is um, you know, right now that.
-I think that they like the total addressable market or the value.
-The business is going to go up so therefore the share price is going to go up or maybe and or I believe that the yield is sustainable at its current level right? like it’s kind of 1 of the 2 or maybe both right?
-Maybe the sweet spot is.
-Both are that you think the yield is sustainable at its current level.
-They got a motor around the business like a visa and you think that the total addressable market is going to get bigger more people get credit cards.
-Credit card usage proliferates.
-Whatnot is that kind of the yeah that did my understanding correctly.
+But for example and you’re deploying capital into that stock or into a Visa with the kind of I would say like 2 levers.
+You got one lever which is right now, I think that they like the total addressable market or the value.
+The business is going to go up so therefore the share price is going to go up or maybe and or I believe that the yield is sustainable at its current level right?
+Like it’s kind of one of the two or maybe both right?

 17:37.65 – Ryan Coisson